Ozonify/ozonify/deployment.md

 This deployment procedure is made for purpose of deploying the apps for development server only.

-Currently, you need 4 projects namely Indozonify-web, common-lib, auth-service and payload-decoder.
+Currently, you need all of the projects below for the system to work properly.

 ## indozonify-web
 1. clone the project